Senior Gear Editor

 Helmet-compatible hood Best Ski Jackets

 A helmet-compatible hood is pretty essential for storm-skiing days.
-Photo: Ryan Salm/The Inertia
+Photo: Ryan Salm//The Inertia

 Hood

 Hoods are another feature that can be done wrong but also can be done very, very well.
 Look for the keyword “helmet-compatible hood” when purchasing, meaning the hood is big enough to accommodate your noggin with a helmet on.
 However, those helmet-compatible hoods are often a bit roomy when used without a helmet unless it’s got a decent bit of adjustability (the keyword to look for is “two-way” adjustability) to cinch down to the size of your head.
 Keep an eye out for those buzzwords.
+Some jackets like the Stio Environ let you remove the hood for bluebird days.

 Ventilation